dotnet/runtime/docs/design/features/DynamicPgo.md

 We may find that after aggressively inlining that downstream phases require modifications and upgrades, so that we can't exhibit the full performance we hope to see.

-We may need some  better measure of [global importance](#Global) effectively manage code size growth and jit time.
-Many methods in a long running program will eventually jit at Tier1; not all of them are important.
+We may need some  better measure of [global importance](#Global) effectively manage code size growth and JIT time.
+Many methods in a long running program will eventually JIT at Tier1; not all of them are important.

 We may find that Tier0 instrumentation doesn't give us good quality profile data, because Tier0 methods run for unpredictable amounts of time.